perezjoan/CDPC---ICCSA-2024-Protocol/README.md

 - **Dwellings - Population - Catchment areas**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
 This section focuses on evaluating the number of dwellings per inhabited building, the number of people per household per dwelling, and determining the potential catchment area (in terms of population/distance) at the segment level (roads).
 This section is divided into subsections.

-    *0.1 Pre-processing  - Main GeoPackage preparation from selected layers of BD_TOPO and Filosofi*

-    This section creates a geopackage for a department in France with the following layers : building, road, administrative boundaries, activity areas (from BD_TOP 3.3) and population by square areas of 200x200 meters (Filosophi 2019).

-  Prerequises : Data from French government (open access)
+    *0.1 Pre-processing  - MAIN GeoPackage & SUBSET preparation from selected layers of BD_TOPO and Filosofi* This section creates a geopackage for a department in France with the following layers : building, road, administrative boundaries, activity areas (from BD_TOP 3.3) and population by square areas of 200x200 meters (Filosophi 2019).
+Prerequises : Data from French government (open access - link within the codes)

-    *0.2 Pre-processing  - Automated subset preparation for a given city*

-    This section creates a subset for a given city containing the same layers as 0.1.

-  Prerequises : data from 0.1

-    *1.1 Dwelling estimation - Filter no dwelling buildings*
+    *1.0 Dwelling estimation - Morphometry on buildings*
+Morphometry on buildings : handle missing values in building height and number of floors ; generate new indicators for building data : F (number of floors), A (surface area of the building footprint), P (perimeter), E (elongation), C (convexity), FA (floor-area), ECA (elongation-convexity-area), EA (elongation-area) and SW (shared walls).

-    This section filters all the buildings with no dwellings.
+  *1.2 Dwelling estimation - Filter no dwelling buildings* This section filters all the buildings with no dwellings.
 7 kinds of buildings are removed : (1) All buildings with no official dwellings associated.
 (2) light buildings with no official dwellings associated.
 (3) all specialized buildings other than residential with no official dwellings associated.
 (4) Buildings under construction (5) Annex buildings with no official dwellings associated (6) Buildings of less than 10 sqrm (7) large buildings (more than 150 sqrm) within specialized areas with NULL values of dwellings.
   Prerequises : data from 0.1

-    *1.2 Dwelling estimation - Morphometry on buildings*
     *1.3 Evaluate number of dwellings for NA buildings with dwellings*

 - **Road continuity**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)